saylesss88/nix-book/src/nix/hardening_NixOS.md

   - Malware scanner        [V]
 ```

+- The "Lynis hardening index" is an overall impression on how well a system is
+  hardened.
+However, this is just an indicator on measures taken - not a
+  percentage of how safe a system might be.
+A score over 75 typically indicates
+  a system with more than average safety measures implemented.

 - Lynis will give you more recommendations for securing your system as well.

 Example cron job for `chkrootkit`: